 Making The Fabric Mushrooms

 Step 5: Cut out the individual mushrooms with backing fabric the same size.
-I cut around the images so that there is a small border.
-Pin the pieces of fabric wrong sides together.
+I cut around the images to create a small border.
+Pin the pieces of fabric together, right sides facing each other.

 Step 6: To stop the fabric from fraying, brush the raw edges of the mushrooms with fabric glue.

 Step 7: Stitch the two pieces of fabric together using a simple blanket stitch.
-Blanket stitch is a handy decorative stitch that can be used on materials that don’t fray, like with my giant felt letters.
+The blanket stitch is a handy decorative stitch that can be used on materials that don’t fray, such as my giant felt letters.

 Step 8: Carry on cutting out and making fabric mushrooms and fungi.
 It is good to have them in various sizes for the final display.
 I enjoyed making the fabric mushrooms so much that I got carried away and made far more than I needed.